marpori/rails_age/README.md

 $ git commit -m "Add Apache Age to Rails"
 ```

-NOTE: it is important to add the db/schema.rb to your git repository because `rails db:migrate` will inappropriately modify the schema file.
-However, you can run `bin/rails apache_age:install` at any time to repair the schema file if needed.
+NOTE: it is important to commit the `db/schema.rb` to git because `rails db:migrate` inappropriately modifies the schema file (I haven't yet tested `db/structure.sql`).  **You can run `bin/rails apache_age:install` at any time to repair the schema file as needed.**

+For now, if you are using `db/structure.sql` you will need to manually configure Apache Age (RailsAge) as described below.

 ### Manual Install